 At Halling Primary School, ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
-Staff also take into account observations shared by parents and/or carers.
+Staff also consider observations shared by parents and/or carers.